hortonworks/data-tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-4.md

 - Read more about HBase NoSQL Datastore at [Apache HBase Docs](https://hbase.apache.org/)
 - Read more about NiFi at [Apache NiFi Docs](https://nifi.apache.org/)
 - Read more about Hortonworks Data Platform - Data At Rest at [HDP Overview](https://hortonworks.com/products/data-center/hdp/)
-- Read more about Hortonworks Data Flow - Data In Motion at [HDF Overview](https://hortonworks.com/products/data-center/hdf/)
+- Read more about Cloudera DataFlow - Data In Motion at [HDF Overview](https://hortonworks.com/products/data-center/hdf/)